 The single location page

-In the same way as you can create archive-wpseo_locations.php, you can also create single-wpseo_locations.php.
-The easiest fix here is often to just copy the page.php template into this file, that removes most of the comment stuff etc that single.php normally holds.
+In the same way, as you can create archive-wpseo_locations.php, you can also create single-wpseo_locations.php.
+The easiest fix here is often to just copy the page.php template into this file, which removes most of the comment stuff etc that single.php normally holds.